On this page |

 :Used by Houdini for creating a debug menu entry in a Python handle context menu.
 The Viewer Handle Code Generator actually uses it to create the handle’s context menu.

-In addition to the code generator samples, you can also experiment with python handles through the example scenes.
+In addition to the code generator samples, you can experiment with python handles through example scenes.
+These scenes are

 The viewer_handle_intro.hip